SathvikPN/blog.me/_posts/2022-09-03-Learn-Docker.md

 ### Containers

+a container is a sandboxed process on your machine that is isolated from all other processes on the host machine

 A container is a runnable instance of an image.

 You can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.